Commercial Sod Installation • Palm Beach County

 Commercial turf that performs under pressure.

-Retail centers, HOA common areas, office parks, and multi-family properties demand turf that can handle heavy foot traffic, irrigation limitations, and constant visibility.
-We build for that from the ground up.
+Retail centers, HOA common areas, office parks, and multi-family properties need turf that handles heavy foot traffic, irrigation limitations, and constant visibility.
+We build for that from the ground up — not from a standard residential playbook.

 Site-specific soil preparation

 Compaction, poor fill, and buried construction debris are standard on commercial sites.
-We till, amend, grade, and test before a single pallet hits the ground—so sod roots into something worth growing in.
+Tilling, amending, grading, and testing happen before a single pallet hits the ground — so sod roots into something worth growing in.

 Certified sod from licensed growers

-Exact variety, guaranteed purity, no off-types.
-We source certified Florida-grown sod and coordinate same-day harvest and install for maximum freshness on every delivery.
+Exact variety, documented genetics, no off-types.
+We source certified Florida-grown sod and coordinate same-day harvest and installation for maximum freshness on every delivery.

 Phased & fast-track scheduling

 We work around tenant access, business hours, and phased construction timelines.
-Multi-building rollouts staged by zone so operations aren’t disrupted.
+Multi-building rollouts get staged by zone so operations aren’t disrupted while work is ongoing.

 Irrigation verification

-We run every zone before and after install to confirm head-to-head coverage, flag broken or misaligned heads, and set run times that support establishment without runoff or waste.
+Every zone gets run before and after install to confirm head-to-head coverage, flag broken or misaligned heads, and set run times that support establishment without runoff or waste.

-Watering guidance, mowing timing, and early nutrition for the first 3–4 weeks post-install—so new turf roots properly before it’s handed off to your regular maintenance crew.
+Watering cadence, mowing timing, and early nutrition for the first 3–4 weeks post-install — so new turf roots properly before handoff to the regular maintenance crew.

 Clean, professional site management

-Pallet staging, debris removal, blowoff of walks and curbs, surface protection on hardscape—we leave the property looking finished, not like a job site.
+Pallet staging, debris removal, blowoff of walks and curbs, surface protection on hardscape — the property looks finished when we leave, not like a job site.

 Commercial Properties We Install

 Every commercial site gets an on-site assessment.
-We scope prep, materials, access logistics, and scheduling based on your property’s specific conditions—not assumptions.
+Prep, materials, access logistics, and scheduling are scoped based on actual site conditions — not assumptions about what commercial properties typically need.

 Before we install